An0nyma/Data-Analyzer/readMe.md

 - **COLORS:** *You can find the tkinter color chart [here](http://tephra.smith.edu/dftwiki/images/3/3d/TkInterColorCharts.png)*

 - In the file named `data.json`, there is a section named `"themes"`.
 This is where you will be adding your themes.
+    - Sidenote: if you are using the MacOS application, you have to right click it and press "Show Package Contents" and head to `/Contents/Resources/data.json` to find it.
 - When creating a new theme, there are 4 things that you need.
     1. You need a name for the theme.
     2. You need `"function colors"`, the colors for the names of each functions (Range, Mean, etc)